-CO14 Support FuturEnergy Ireland and 3 rd party renewable energy developers in their current and future renewable energy endeavours.
+CO14 Support FuturEnergy Ireland and third party renewable energy developers in their current and future renewable energy endeavours, in full consideration of protection of the environment including Appropriate Assessment screening where necessary.
 CO15 Engage with Government and other key stakeholders to ensure that the policy and regulatory framework can effectively deliver the approval and granting of permissions for renewable energy projects including a correctly structured, timely and well-resourced planning process.
-C016 Develop a clear policy and explore opportunities for both onshore and offshore grid infrastructure, rollout and services to support ongoing development.
+CO16 Develop a clear policy and explore opportunities for both onshore and offshore grid infrastructure, rollout and services to support ongoing development, in full consideration of protection of the environment including Appropriate Assessment screening where necessary.